INDIVIDUAL MUSIC TUITION

 Students are offered instruction on the drum kit from Year 3 and the timpani drums from Year 6.

 It is not necessary to purchase a complete drum kit for practice in the first year.
-Most students purchase a practice pad and a set of drumsticks from one of the reputable music stores in order to begin to practise their drumming technique quietly at home.
+Most students purchase a practice pad and a set of drumsticks from one of the reputable music stores when they begin to practise their drumming technique quietly at home.

-The acoustic guitar can be studied individually from Year 3.
+The acoustic guitar is studied from Year 3.
 Students need to purchase a guitar.
 The guitar teacher can advise parents on the size of guitar that is suitable for their child.

-Please note that flute and reed instrument ensembles operate on a needs basis.
+Please note that flute and reed instrument ensembles are on a needs basis.